Setting Up Secure Automation Workflows with n8n

 Setting up secure hosting environments

 - Choose a host and isolate n8n.
 Use a container, virtual machine, or cloud instance.
-Put the instance on a private network segment if possible.
+Put it on a private network segment if possible.

 - Run n8n as a non-root user inside the container.
 Use the official Docker image and add a non-root UID in the compose file.

-- Place a reverse proxy in front of n8n.
+- Put a reverse proxy in front of n8n.
 I use nginx or Caddy.
 The proxy handles TLS and can add an authentication layer if n8n’s native login is not used.

-Verification: from the public internet, try curl -I https://your-subdomain.example and confirm the response is from the proxy, not the n8n app directly.
+Verification: from the public internet, run curl -I https://your-subdomain.example and confirm the response comes from the proxy, not the n8n app directly.

 Implementing authentication and authorization